circlefin/malachite/specs/quint/specs/reset/README.md

 - `ProofNotAcceptedWitness` (No registrations can become stale, and the property doesn't capture non-accepted invalid proofs, or no proofs)
 - `unsuccessfulResetWitness`

 The main reason is that without registrations there are no resets, and all witness that are linked to resets cannot be reproduced.

-The witness `ProofAcceptedWitness` still works.
+The witness `ProofAcceptedWitness` still works without registrations.

 ### Injected invalid registrations

-- `InvalidRegReachesL1Witness` generates a trace ( with `--step "stepWithInvalidRegs"`, while with the standard step, it is an invariant) where a proof is rejected on L1 because there is an invalid registration in the proof.
+- `InvalidRegReachesL1Witness` generates a trace ( with `--step "stepWithInvalidRegs"`, while with the standard step, it is an invariant) where an invalid registration reaches L1.
+- `InvalidRegistrationProofRejectedWitness` as above, but also asserts that proof is rejected

 ## Temporal properties